Young children (under age 6)3: 2,936,428

 Child care regulations require one adult for every 6 children, and the maximum class size is 12.

-- Require through regulation that infants and toddlers in child care centers be assigned a consistent primary caregiver.
-[FY 2013]21
+- Requires that infants and toddlers in child care centers be assigned a consistent primary caregiver 16

 Child care regulations require one adult for every 12 children, and there is no maximum class size.

-Regional QRIS launched
+Regional QRIS launched.

-- Requires one teacher for every 18 students in Kindergarten classrooms 23
+- Requires one teacher for every 12 students in kindergarten classrooms 18

-- State has comprehensive, free-standing standards for social emotional learning at the K-12 level [FY2015]25
+- Has comprehensive, free-standing standards for social emotional learning at the K-12 level 19

 Parenting and Economic Supports